Delay-line memory: Magnetostrictive delay lines

 Delay-line memory was far less expensive and far more reliable per bit than flip-flops made from tubes, and yet far faster than a latching relay.
-It was used right into the late 1960s, notably on commercial machines like the LEO I, Highgate Wood Telephone Exchange, various Ferranti machines, and the IBM 2848 Display Control.
+It was used into the late 1960s, notably on commercial machines like the LEO I, Highgate Wood Telephone Exchange, various Ferranti machines, and the IBM 2848 Display Control.
 Delay-line memory was also used for video memory in early terminals, where one delay line would typically store 4 lines of characters (4 lines × 40 characters per line × 6 bits per character = 960 bits in one delay line).
 They were also used very successfully in several models of early desktop electronic calculator, including the Friden EC-130 (1964) and EC-132, the Olivetti Programma 101 desktop programmable calculator introduced in 1965, and the Litton Monroe Epic 2000 and 3000 programmable calculators of 1967.

 Piezoelectric delay lines

 A similar solution to the magnetostrictive system was to use delay lines made entirely of a piezoelectric material, typically quartz.
 Current fed into one end of the crystal would generate a compressive wave that would flow to the other end, where it could be read.
 In effect, piezoelectric material simply replaced the mercury and transducers of a conventional mercury delay line with a single unit combining both.
 However, these solutions were fairly rare; growing crystals of the required quality in large sizes was not easy, which limited them to small sizes and thus small amounts of data storage.

 A better and more widespread use of piezoelectric delay lines was in European television sets.
 The European PAL standard for color broadcasts compares the signal from two successive lines of the image in order to avoid color shifting due to small phase shifts.
 By comparing two lines, one of which is inverted, the shifting is averaged, and the resulting signal more closely matches the original signal, even in the presence of interference.
-In order to compare the two lines, a piezoelectric delay unit to delay the signal by a time that is equal to the duration of each line, 64 µs, is inserted in one of the two signal paths that are compared.
+In order to compare the two lines, a piezoelectric delay unit to delay the signal by a time that is equal to the duration of each line, 64 μs, is inserted in one of the two signal paths that are compared.
 In order to produce the required delay in a crystal of convenient size, the delay unit is shaped to reflect the signal multiple times through the crystal, thereby greatly reducing the required size of the crystal and thus producing a small, rectangular-shaped device.

 Electric delay lines

 Electric delay lines are used for shorter delay times (nanoseconds to several microseconds).
-They consist of a long electric line or are made of discrete inductors and capacitors, which are arranged in a chain.
+They consist of a long electric line or are made of discrete inductors and capacitors arranged in a chain.
 To shorten the total length of the line, it can be wound around a metal tube, getting some more capacitance against ground and also more inductance due to the wire windings, which are lying close together.